 Accountability works because you want to keep your word and make a good impression of yourself in front of others.

-5. Catalyst for Change
+11. Find a Catalyst for Change

 By understanding that failure is a part of success, you understand your goal is not to avoid failure, but to build on it.

 Your dream life does not necessarily need a positive event to start.
-Oftentimes, it is the negative events (or perceived negative) and a sense of desperation that drives people to reach further than they ever have before.
+Often, it is the negative events (or perceived negative) and a sense of desperation that drives people to reach further than they ever have before.

-Your catalyst for change may be exactly what you wanted or it may be the worst thing that could have happened.
+Your catalyst for change may be exactly what you wanted, or it may be the worst thing that could have happened.
 Either way, your focus is on what to do next.
 You want to build on that event by stacking positive events on top of it.

 Choose to respond to each situation by taking another step towards your dream life.

-6. Character Matters
+15. Understand That Character Matters